openvinotoolkit/datumaro/site/content/en/docs/formats/image_zip.md

 ## Format specification

-The image zip format allow to export/import unannotated datasets with images to/from zip archive.
+The image zip format allows to export/import unannotated datasets with images to/from a zip archive.
 The format doesn't support any annotations or attributes.

 ## Load Image zip dataset

-Few ways to load unannotated datasets to your Datumaro project:
+There are several ways to load unannotated datasets to your Datumaro project:

-- From existing archive:
+- From an existing archive:

 ```bash
 datum create
 datum add -f image_zip ./images.zip
 ```

-- From directory with zip archives.
+- From a directory with zip archives.
 Datumaro will load images from all zip files in the directory:

 ```bash